 Challenging Personal Guarantees

-However, there is only so such a draftsperson of a guarantee can do when drafting the guarantee document.
+However, there is only so much a draftsperson of a guarantee can do when drafting the guarantee document.

-Important factors, which affect enforceability of guarantees, happen in the real world, not in the contract of guarantee itself.
+Important factors, which affect the enforceability of guarantees, happen in the real world, not in the contract of the guarantee itself.

 Enforceability of a guarantee can depend as much on the behaviour of the creditor as the terms of the contract.